 “Stem cell injections” are widely and improperly promoted.
 In the field of orthobiologics, the cells (previously termed mesenchymal stem cells), can be found in the bone marrow, muscle and adipose tissue (fat).

 While both PRP injections and tissue and/or cell injections are non-surgical treatments used to potentially preserve the joint or restore function, they are not the same treatment.
 PRP injections, which are more common, are derived from the blood while tissue and cell injections are derived from bone marrow or adipose tissue (fat).
-Alternatively, amniotic membrane suspension with amniotic cells from ethically derived placental tissue has also been shown to potentially reduce osteoarthritis symptoms.

 Depending on your injury or condition, your doctor may choose to use a specific type of injection.
 Or if you received a PRP injection and it was not successful, then another tissue and cell therapy may be an option.

 How do you know if orthobiologic therapies are right for you?
 Answer the following questions to see if you are a candidate for PRP injections or tissue therapies.